anomal/RainbowVis-JS/readme.markdown

 `setSpectrum(colour1, colour2 [,colourN])` sets the spectrum of the Rainbow object.
 You must have a minimum of two colours, but you can specify more than two colours.
 Colours can be in the form 'red', 'ff0000', or '#ff0000'.
 For example, `rainbow.setSpectrum('red', 'yellow', 'white');` makes the "rainbow" a colour gradient from red to yellow to white.

 `setNumberRange(minNumber, maxNumber)` sets the number range of the Rainbow object.
-It currently works for positive numbers.